 - Fifth, we develop a mind that is suggestible, sometimes referred to as the Subconscious.
-This is the mind that goes on auto pilot.
-Like an unguarded child, it is listening all the time and taking everything in.
+This is the mind that goes on autopilot.
+Like an unguarded child, it is listening to all the time and taking everything in.
 It’s the mind that awakens when we are asleep — the mind that repeats songs and phrases over and over, even when we wish it would stop.
 It’s the mind that can be hypnotized.
-The mind that is mesmerized by television and video games.
+The mind is mesmerized by television and video games.

 One does not have to be worthy or holy or “chosen” to practice them.
 In fact, they are our birthright.
-Everyone is entitled to this returning.
+Everyone is entitled to this return.

 Christ said, “Unless ye become as a little child, ye cannot enter the Kingdom of Heaven.”
 The goal of ancient traditions was to return to the Primordial Self.
 One way of doing this is to reverse the process of the finite moving towards death (the downward spiral) and redirect it upward, resulting in the reopening of our original fountain (fontanelle) that connects us with the Infinite.
 This will happen when there is a union of the God and Goddess within us.
 When we have this union within ourselves, we don’t seek love, peace, and joy outside ourselves, because we know that what we are is love, joy, and peace.
 This is known as Enlightenment.
 We have become a newborn again, aware of the Kingdom of Heaven within us.